surendra-dire/Prometheus-Grafana/3. Installation and Configuration/Readme.md

 # Global settings
 # ===============================
 global:
-  scrape_interval: 15s       # How often to scrape targets (default is 1m)
+  scrape_interval: 15s        # How often to scrape targets (default is 60s)
-  evaluation_interval: 15s   # How often to evaluate alert rules
+  evaluation_interval: 15s   # How often to evaluate alert rules (default is 60s)
-  scrape_timeout: 10s        # Timeout for scraping a target
+  scrape_timeout: 10s        # Timeout for scraping a target (default is 10s)

 # ===============================
 # Alertmanager config (optional)